-Take a local bus from Kinosaki Onsen to Izushi, where guides will give you local tour of their own hometown.
+Take a local bus from Kinosaki Onsen to Izushi, where English speaking guides will give you local tour of their own hometown.
 Izushi is Toyooka's quiet castle town that has retro stores, memorable attractions, and unique specialties.
-As the bus runs along the majestic Maruyama River, you may see the lucky Oriental White Stork, a species of bird that was once extinct in Japan but was reintroduced right here in Toyooka.
+As the bus heads to Izushi, you may see an Oriental White Stork, a bird that was once extinct in Japan but was reintroduced right here in Toyooka.
 In Izushi, you will have the chance to explore the Izushi Castle Ruins, Shinkoro Clock Tower, Samurai House, Eirakukan Kabuki Theatre (closed on Thursdays), and more!
 You will also enjoy a lunch of Izushi Sara Soba, a local specialty in which one portion is served on 5 small plates.

 2 people: 13,400 yen per adult

 *child participation fee: 1,000 yen discount for children ages 6-11

 Shinkoro Clock Tower, the symbol of Izushi.
 During the Edo Period, someone would play a drum from the tower to signal the time at 8 am.
 While there is an electric clock inside the tower now, they still play the drums at 8 am, 1 pm, and 5 pm.

 Izushi’s specialty dish is Izushi soba, which is served in small portions on small plates.
 There are about 50 soba noodle shops in Izushi that showcase this interesting serving method.
 Generally, one portion of Izushi Sara Soba is 5 plates.
 Many shops will give you a small plaque for eating 20 plates of sara soba in one sitting.
 You can add condiments such as wasabi, green onions, and eggs according to your preference.